Skip to content

 How much time will I be expected to spend on study?

-Each paper will comprise 8 teaching sessions that include lectures, seminars and practicals, and a small-group tutorial.
+Each paper will comprise eight teaching sessions that include lectures, seminars and practicals, and a small-group tutorial.
 For each paper, students are expected to spend approximately 64 hours during non-residential times for the preparation of the papers and the formative pre-paper assignments.

 How will my work on the course be supported?

 Each student will be appointed a general supervisor for the duration of their studies.
 This person may go on to be the dissertation supervisor depending on the chosen research topic.
 In cases where a different dissertation supervisor is appointed they would also take on the general supervision.
 Modes of supervision include individual online communication via telephone, e-mail and Teams meetings.
 For their dissertation project students will be allocated to a dissertation supervisor by the beginning of Michaelmas Term of the second academic year.
 Together with the course director, the main teaching staff on specific papers will contribute to the tutoring for their respective papers.
-Modes of tutoring include participation in the virtual learning community and through telephone, e-mail and/or online meetings with tutors.
+Modes of tutoring include participation in the virtual learning community and through telephone, email and/or online meetings with tutors.
 During residential periods, face-to-face meetings between tutors and students will be arranged.
 Pastoral support is also provided by a tutor in the College.

 How often will I need to come to the Department for meetings?

 The four modules are delivered in residential weeks, when you must attend in Oxford.
-After that, meetings with your supervisor may be face to face or conducted electronically.
+After that, meetings with your supervisor may be facetoface or conducted electronically.

 Do I have to apply to a college?